 Coil Spring Manufacturing Process

 Whether you have an existing spring application in need of re-engineering or a new one that requires designing this guide will help.
-The engineering team and Duer Carolina Coil has been manufacturing springs for well over 100 years and has refined the coil spring process for the industry.
+The engineering team and Duer Carolina Coil has been manufacturing springs for well over 100 years and has refined the coil spring manufacturing process for the industry – for all types of coil springs.

 The scope of this manual is limited to data which will be helpful to the design engineer in solving problems frequently encountered in helical springs.
 General information such as maximum stress limits, relative costs of materials, and the more often used formulas are presented for references.